lennart-g/bsp_hacking/README.md

 1. Q2BSP class
 2. Radar Image Generator

+## Q2BSP class
+The Q2BSP class is still WIP but is built in a way that allows easily extending it.
+Also, for every information loaded, the class contains a method for converting it back to bytes and storing it in a new .bsp file.

+To load a map, use `my_map = Q2BSP("path/to/map.bsp")`

+Example for getting the game mode of a map and changing the loading message:

+     game_mode = my_map.worldspawn["gamemode"]
+     print(game_mode)
+     my_map.worldspawn["message"] = "I edited this message!"
+     my_map.update_lump_sizes()
+     my_map.save_map("path/to/map.bsp", "_mod")  # The new map will be saved as map_mod.bsp

 ## Radar Image Generator
 The original purpose of this project was automatically generating a top view shot of maps that gives all the characteristic information an in-game screenshot would also provide (mostly surfaces colors and the